 840.07 On-Site Assistance.
 Have a representative from the accredited MSE Wall System Supplier provide on-site technical assistance for the number of days shown in the contract.
 This is done to ensure that the Contractor and the Engineer understand the recommended construction procedures for the accredited MSE wall system.

 840.08 Method of Measurement.
-The Department will measure the Mechanically Stabilized Earth Wall by the number of square feet (square meter).
+The Department will measure the Mechanically Stabilized Earth Wall by the number of square feet.
 The Department will determine the area of the MSE wall from plan dimensions using a length measured along the outside of the uppermost facing panels and a height from the top of the concrete leveling pad to the top of the concrete coping.

-The Department will measure Aesthetic Surface Treatment by the number of square feet (square meters).
-If all facing panels have an aesthetic surface treatment, the measurement for the aesthetic surface treatment will be the same as for the MSE wall.
+The Department will measure Aesthetic Surface Treatment by the number of square feet If all facing panels have an aesthetic surface treatment, the measurement for the aesthetic surface treatment will be the same as for the MSE wall.
 If the aesthetic surface treatment is applied to only a portion of the facing panels, then the Department will determine the area of Aesthetic Surface Treatment by the total area of the facing panels with the aesthetic surface treatment applied.

 The Department will measure the Select Granular Backfill (SGB) quantity by multiplying the face area of SGB by the length of the soil reinforcement rounded up to a whole foot plus an additional 2 feet or as shown from the contract plans.
 The face area of the SGB is defined as the wall segment length multiplied by the height of the SGB.
 The height of the SGB is measured from the top limit of the SGB from the contract plans to the bottom of the leveling pad.
 Where the soil reinforcement of walls or segments causes the SGB to overlap, divide the overlapping quantity of SGB equally between the walls or segments.
 Where the alignment of walls or segments includes an inside corner, include the additional quantity of SGB that is not included in the above calculation method.
 Where the walls are aligned on a curve, adjust the quantity of SGB using the corrected-arc-length method (refer to Location and Design Manual, Volume 3, 1310.3.2).

-The Department will measure Natural Soil and Wall Excavation by the number of cubic yards (cubic meters) according to 203.09.
+The Department will measure Natural Soil and Wall Excavation by the number of cubic yards according to 203.09.
 The Department will not measure the backfill in front of the facing panels to the proposed ground lines.
 Include this cost in the wall excavation.
 The Department will not measure the porous backfill or geotextile fabric for modular block wall systems.
 Include this cost in the SGB.
+The Department will not measure the fabric between the Natural Soil and SGB, include this cost in the Natural Soil.

 The Department will measure Foundation Preparation by the number of square yards (square meters).

-The Department will measure the 6" Drainage Pipe Perforated and Non-Perforated by the number of feet (meters) installed and accepted.
+The Department will measure the 6" Drainage Pipe Perforated and Non-Perforated by the number of feet installed and accepted.
 The Department will not measure the backfill or fabric for the drainage pipe for payment.
 Include this cost in the drainage pipe.

-The Department will measure Concrete Coping by the number of feet (meters) as measured along the outside of the uppermost facing panels.
+The Department will measure Concrete Coping by the number of feet as measured along the outside of the uppermost facing panels.
 The Department will not measure the precast cap units for modular block wall systems, include this cost in the Mechanically Stabilized Earth Wall

 840.09 Basis of Payment.
 The Department will pay for all of the work described in 840.03.G and 840.06.D under Foundation Preparation.